India at the 1900 Summer Olympics: Athletics

 Norman Pritchard competed in five events at the Games.
-In the 200 m hurdles, he set a then Olympic record 26.8 seconds in the semifinals.
+In the 200 m hurdles, he set a then Olympic record of 26.8 seconds in the semifinals.
 In the final, he won the silver with a timing of 26 seconds after USA’s Alvin Kraenzlein registered a new Olympic record of 25.4 seconds to win the gold.
 In the 200 m, he finished second in the semifinals to qualify for the final.
 In the final, he registered another second place with a time of 22.8 seconds after Walter Tewksbury of the USA won gold with a time of 22.2 seconds.